subbarao-meduri/prometheus-operator/Documentation/rbac.md

 * `servicemonitors`
 * `thanosrulers`

-Alertmanager and Prometheus clusters are created using `statefulsets` therefore all changes to an Alertmanager or Prometheus object result in a change to the `statefulsets`, which means all actions must be permitted.
+The operator materializes Alertmanager, Prometheus and ThanosRuler objects as `statefulsets` therefore all changes to an Alertmanager or Prometheus object result in a change to the matching `statefulsets`, which means all actions must be permitted.

 Additionally as the Prometheus Operator generates configurations, it requires all actions on `configmaps` and `secrets`.